 Trinity's Leadership Structure

 Trinity, as a Reformed church, follows a Presbyterian form of governance.
-This means that members of Trinity select our lay leaders (elders and deacons) by nominating them and then voting to approve them.
-These leaders are then ordained and empowered to lead our church.
+This means that Trinity is led by the staff and leadership team, who are accountable to our consistory.
+Our consistory is all of our elders and deacons, serving a current term, that were first nominated and approved by our congregation.
+Once approved, these leaders are ordained and empowered to lead our church.
 This is different from a congregational form of governance in that while the congregation is encouraged to share their voice into decisions of the church, the responsibility and authority are in the hands of our staff and elected leaders.

 Here is a really good summary of biblical qualifications of elders and deacons along with a Reformed perspective on how those roles function within our church.